How to Treat and Repair Dry Rot

 Frequently Asked Questions

-Mold and other fungi love moisture.
-So the best way to prevent mold growth after water damage is to remove as much moisture as possible.
-Find the source of the moisture, such as a leak or clogged gutters, then work to dry the area.
+Mold and other fungi love moisture, so the best way to prevent mold growth after water damage is to remove as much moisture as possible.
+First, find the source of the water or moisture, such as a leak or clogged gutters, and correct the problem.
+Next, remove standing water, vacuum up puddles with a shop vacuum, and run blower fans and dehumidifiers for 24 to 72 hours.
+Once you've removed all traces of moisture, disinfect the area using either vinegar or bleach to kill any remaining mold spores.

 The location of the dry rot gives you a clue as to whether it's best to repair or replace it.
-If the problem is located in a non-structural area of your home, such as the siding, repair may be the way to go.
+If the problem is located in a non-structural area of your home, such as exterior trim, repair may be the way to go.
 But if the dry rot is in the beams or framing, replacement is your safest bet.
 A water damage restoration pro can assess the problem and let you know if repair or replacement is right for your home.

 Need professional help with your project?